6 Best Strains to Help Combat Fatigue

 Jack Herer is a sativa-dominant strain.
 It’s a classic most cannabis enthusiasts love.
 Many daily consumers reach for Jack Herer every morning before they begin the day.
 It’s known for a calm yet euphoric and clear-headed experience that lasts throughout the day.
 Jack Herer averages between 15-24 percent THC.
 Terpinolene, caryophyllene, and pinene are three of the strain’s most present terpenes.

 Mimosa (aka Purple Mimosa)

 Mimosa is a hybrid.
 It’s a cross between Purple Punch and Clementine.
 Consumers report Mimosa helps them take on the day.
 Myrcene, pinene, and limonene are Mimosa’s most prominent terpenes.
 You’ll find the THC content usually between 19-27%.
-Mimosa’s Purple Punch lineage might make you feel sleepy, so be mindful of your dosage.
+Mimosa’s Purple Punch lineage might make you sleepy, so be mindful of your dosage.

 Super Lemon Haze

 Super Lemon Haze is a sativa-dominant hybrid, offering energizing and euphoric effects.
 Many consumers report relief from chronic pain after consumption, and you might find yourself feeling more chatty and friendly after consuming it.
-Terpinolene, beta-caryophyllene, and myrcene are a few dominant terpenes in Super Lemon Haze.
+Terpinolene, beta-caryophyllene, and myrcene are dominant terpenes in Super Lemon Haze.
 This stimulating cannabis variety contains up to 25 percent THC.